mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-thursday_morning_FASTA_files.md

-## Solution

-1) 0\.23%
-2) 79\.96%
+---

 You may have noticed that Trimmomatic automatically detected the quality encoding of our sample.
 It is always a good idea to double-check this or to enter the quality encoding manually.

 We can confirm that we have our output files: